arnavgautam/TreeHacks2015/HOLs/HOL-DeployingActiveDirectoryPS/HOL.md

 The following is required to complete this hands-on lab:

 - [Windows PowerShell 3.0]( http://microsoft.com/powershell/) (or higher)
-- Windows Azure PowerShell Cmdlets v0.7.1 (or higher)
+- Microsoft Azure PowerShell Cmdlets v0.7.1 (or higher)
-	- Follow the [Install Windows Azure PowerShell](http://www.windowsazure.com/en-us/manage/install-and-configure-windows-powershell/#Install) how-to guide to install the cmdlets.
+	- Follow the [Install Microsoft Azure PowerShell](http://www.windowsazure.com/en-us/manage/install-and-configure-windows-powershell/#Install) how-to guide to install the cmdlets.
-- A Windows Azure subscription
+- A Microsoft Azure subscription
 	- Sign up for a [Free Trial](http://aka.ms/watk-freetrial).
-	- If you are a Visual Studio Professional, Test Professional, Premium or Ultimate with MSDN or MSDN Platforms subscriber, activate your [MSDN benefit](http://aka.ms/watk-msdn) now to start development and test on Windows Azure.
+	- If you are a Visual Studio Professional, Test Professional, Premium or Ultimate with MSDN or MSDN Platforms subscriber, activate your [MSDN benefit](http://aka.ms/watk-msdn) now to start development and test on Microsoft Azure.
-	- [BizSpark](http://aka.ms/watk-bizspark) members automatically receive the Windows Azure benefit through their Visual Studio Ultimate with MSDN subscriptions.
+	- [BizSpark](http://aka.ms/watk-bizspark) members automatically receive the Microsoft Azure benefit through their Visual Studio Ultimate with MSDN subscriptions.
-	- Members of the [Microsoft Partner Network](http://aka.ms/watk-mpn) Cloud Essentials program receive monthly credits of Windows Azure at no charge.
+	- Members of the [Microsoft Partner Network](http://aka.ms/watk-mpn) Cloud Essentials program receive monthly credits of Microsoft Azure at no charge.
 - A Windows Server 2012 virtual machine
-	- Follow the [Quickly create a virtual machine](http://msdn.microsoft.com/en-us/library/windowsazure/jj835085.aspx#bk_Quick) section of the [Create or Delete Virtual Machines Using Windows Azure Cmdlets](http://msdn.microsoft.com/en-us/library/windowsazure/jj835085.aspx) how-to guide to create a Windows Server virtual machine (make sure to pick a Windows Server 2012 image from the images list).
+	- Follow the [Quickly create a virtual machine](http://msdn.microsoft.com/en-us/library/windowsazure/jj835085.aspx#bk_Quick) section of the [Create or Delete Virtual Machines Using Microsoft Azure Cmdlets](http://msdn.microsoft.com/en-us/library/windowsazure/jj835085.aspx) how-to guide to create a Windows Server virtual machine (make sure to pick a Windows Server 2012 image from the images list).

 		> **Note:**  You can use the following command to retrieve the name of the latest Windows Server 2012 image available.